vuola/UH_NumericalMethods/README.md

 ### Building eigenpy and excercise code

+A successful build process should complete without intermediate errors.
+If there are issues, remove the build directory completely by `rm -rf build/` and start the build process from the beginning.

 cd into the repository `UH_NumericalMethods` and run

-`cmake -S . -B build -G Ninja -DCMAKE_INSTALL_PREFIX=build`
+`cmake -S . -B build -G Ninja \-DCMAKE_INSTALL_PREFIX=build \-DPython3_EXECUTABLE=$(which python)`

+If you are using multipass or other virtual machine, make sure you have at least 16GB memory allocated and preferrably 4 processor cores to speed up the build.

 `cmake --build build --parallel`

 `cmake --install build`

-After this phase is completed all of the code should work either from the exercise folders or from the build folders.
-First make sure that the venv is visible in the command prompt.
-If not, activate it with
+After this phase is completed all of the code should work either from the exercise folders, the build folders or from the optional submission folder (see next chapter) Make sure that (.venv) is visible in the command prompt, re-activate with

-`source submission/.venv/bin/activate`
+`source .venv/bin/activate`

-The venv was installed in chapter `Python environment`

  You can deactivate venv with command

 `deactivate`

 ### Creating a submission file structure (optional)

-Create the submission folder and four subfolders by running

-`./collect_cli.sh`

-`./collect_so.sh`

-`./collect_scripts`

-`./collect_answers`

-Create an index file inside the submission folder by running

-`./readme_to_index.sh README.md submission/index.html`

-Copy the Python setup script to the submission package

-`cp ./setup_py310_venv.sh submission/`

-Create a tar archive of the submission

-`tar -cf submission.tar submission/`
+`./create_submission.sh`